 Tips | Funding Graduate School

-Graduate school can be costly, but if you do your research, you may be surprised by the financial supports available to you.
+Graduate school can be costly, but if you do your research, you may be surprised by the financial support available to you.
 This tip sheet outlines sources of funding, factors to consider when applying for funding, and useful websites.

 1. Where is Funding Available?